"In 1921 management of the Depot was transferred from the Royal Marine Garrison to the Royal Australian Navy."

 Between March and September 1921 investigations were made into the possibility of converting a railway tunnel at Otford into magazine storage; the cost was estimated to be £248,000.
 Advice was then sought from the Admiralty as to the suitability of the proposal.
 Although the outcome of this enquiry isn't known, it's clear from the construction program that by 1923 expansion at Newington, together with the development of the Swan Island Mine Depot, had been accepted as the preferred option for the medium term.

-In summary, the Newington Magazine was built for the New South Wales Military Forces and the transfer in 1921 was from Australian military use to Australian naval use, or, in common parlance, from the Australian Army to the Royal Australian Navy.
-It's likely that the transfer of the property was simply an internal re-arrangement within the Department of Defence as the Army's Ordnance Department was at that time a civil agency of the Department.
+In summary, the Newington Magazine was built for the New South Wales Military Forces and the transfer in 1921 was from Australian military use to Australian naval use.
+It's likely that the transfer of the property was simply an internal re-arrangement within the Department of Defence as the Australian Military Forces's Ordnance Department was at that time a civil agency of the Department.
 1921 was also the year the Department of the Navy was merged into the Department of Defence.
 (Robert Hyslop, Australian Naval Administration 1900-1939, Melbourne 1973, p.33)

 More information is available about the activities conducted at the Magazine.

 Information concerning the Otford Tunnel and HMS Magnificent is drawn from a contemporary "Summary of Action" referencing Navy Office files 17/0144, 21/086, 21/0145 and 21/0174.

 Further information on the issue of storage arrangements for the RAN's ammunition circa 1919 - 1921 can be found in: